turingschool-examples/romcom/README.md

  - Implement data validation and error handling into the form
  - When a user single clicks a saved cover, create a modal to view it larger
+ - Use of flexbox in the CSS to accomodate for various image file sizes

 ## Team wins